Help letting go of a relationship

 Taking responsibility for our own lives

 It’s amazing what we’ll go through to avoid being alone or to postpone the unpleasantness of a breakup.
 The breakup of an intimate relationship is certainly one of the most difficult of life’s experiences.
 For most people, the process of letting go of a person with whom one has been in love is a period of extreme uncertainty and confusion.
-The Art Of Letting Go offers a unique approach to dealing with the pain of separation.
+The Language Of Letting Go offers a unique approach to dealing with the pain of separation.

 For many people, Love is the greatest obstacle to letting go.
-But The Art Of Letting Go demonstrates how it must be understood that once we let go, the love which we originally felt is now of a different nature.
+But The Language Of Letting Go demonstrates how it must be understood that once we let go, the love which we originally felt is now of a different nature.
 Love is the primary force which leads us into a relationship and it is also the primary force for leading us successfully out of a relationship.
 It is learning how to change the form of love which offers the individual the power to transcend suffering and to begin on the path to fulfillment in life.

-Healing through letting go
+Healing through letting go of a relationship

 Letting Go.
 Releasing.
 Moving on.